 Currently, DSP supports Java language binding and provides a java based service framework for distributed applications.

 The foundation of DSP is built on top of a few key abstractions, namely, exchange, task, nexus, and service.
 For an overview of how DSP works and the features it provides, let’s start with these abstractions.

 An exchange refers to an application-defined protocol data unit which may be a request or a response.
 DSP supports the request-response pattern for communication.
-For each request sent, there is a corresponding response which describes the result of the execution.
+For each request sent, there is a corresponding response that describes the result of the execution.
 An application protocol is made up of a set of exchanges.

 A nexus (a.k.a., session) refers to a logical conduit between the client and server application.
 In contrast, a transport connection (a.k.a., connection) refers to a “physical” link.
 A nexus has a separate naming scheme from the connection, which allows it to be uniquely and persistently identified independently of the physical infrastructure.
 A nexus has a different lifecycle than the connection.
 It is first established over a leading connection.
 After it comes into existence, new connections may be added and existing ones removed.
 It must have at least one connection to remain operational but may live on even after all connections are lost.
 Nexus lifecycle management actions, such as create, recover, and destroy, are always initiated by the client with the server remaining passive.

 A nexus has dual channels, namely, the fore channel and the backchannel.
 The fore channel is used for requests initiated from the client to the server, and the backchannel from the server to the client.
 From a request execution perspective, the nexus is full-duplex and the channels are functionally identical, modulo the operational parameters that may be negotiated independently for each channel.
 A channel supports a number of features for request processing, such as ordered delivery, concurrent execution, remote cancellation, exactly-once semantics, and throughput throttling.